RESOStandards/reso-certification-help/docs/recipients.md

 Once you have read and agreed to RESO's Terms and Conditions, check the box to confirm and select **Proceed**.

 <br />

+## Industry Alignment Report
+The Industry Alignment Report is a complimentary report available to all RESO members and organizations that are certified or in the process of becoming certified.

+- Visualize how your data compares to industry averages, such as RESO-standard and IDX payload fields.
+- Gain insights on what data elements might be added to improve alignment with the Data Dictionary.